Find out how to start a business and make it successful.

 Research your competitors.
 No matter what type of business you’re starting or running, you’ll have competitors.
 Even if there’s no other business offering exactly what you plan to sell, there are very likely to be other products or services your target customers are using to satisfy their needs.

 Plan to succeed.
-If you’re not seeking investors or putting a huge sum of money into your business, you may not need an elaborate business plan, but you still do need a plan — one that specifies your goal and your destination — and then lays out at least a skeletal roadmap for how you’ll get to where you want to go.
+If you’re not seeking investors or putting a huge sum of money into your business, you may not need an elaborate elements of a business plan, but you still do need a plan — one that specifies your goal and your destination — and then lays out at least a skeletal roadmap for how you’ll get to where you want to go.

 The plan will change as you progress and learn more about your customers and competition, but it will still help you stay focused and headed in the right direction.
 Use our business planning worksheet to help develop that basic plan.